publishable-tech/publishable-tech/example-data/content/index.md

 And it's even harder to tell whether your code and the post text are in sync.

-When you refer to your code and your code-comments, you ensure your article contains the actual soruce code.
-The source code you wrote, tested, and found to work.
+When you refer to your code and your code-comments, you ensure your article contains the actual source code.
+The source code you wrote, tested and found to work.

 ---